Revised draft environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 Location of the proposed flood retention facility and temporary reservoir and airport levee.
 Click image to download full version of map.

 The Flood District originally proposed the flood damage reduction project with a different design a few years ago.
-We conducted a draft environmental review of the original design and held a public comment period in 2020.
-However, in the five years since our first draft environmental review, the Flood District changed the location, design and construction details for its proposal, and resubmitted an updated proposal to us in April 2024.
-We determined the changes were significant enough to warrant a revised draft environmental impact statement for the project.
+We conducted a draft environmental review of that original design and held a public comment period in 2020.
+However, in the five years since our first draft environmental review, the Flood District changed the location, design, and construction details for its proposal, and resubmitted an updated proposal to us in April 2024.
+We determined the changes were significant enough to revise our original draft environmental impact statement for the project.

-The revised draft environmental impact statement does not compare the two designs and only looks at the new design, its potential environmental impacts and possible measures to mitigate or offset the impacts.
+The revised draft environmental impact statement does not compare the two designs.
+It only looks at the new design, its potential environmental impacts, and possible measures to mitigate or offset any environmental impacts.

 We used scientific models to help understand, test and predict how the proposed project would impact the environment.
-We found there would be adverse environmental impacts at the site of the dam structure, in the temporary reservoir area and in areas downstream of the proposed dam during construction and operation.
+We found there would be adverse environmental impacts at the site of the dam structure, in the temporary reservoir area, and in areas downstream from the proposed dam during construction and operation.

 The revised draft environmental impact statement found constructing and operating the flow-through dam and temporary reservoir would significantly and negatively impact fish and wildlife as well as aquatic and land habitats, recreation, earth, water, transportation, wetlands, land use, Tribal resources, cultural resources, environmental health and safety, environmental justice, and public services and utilities.